-Most people feel deep sadness at some time following a disaster.
+We need to grieve our losses to recover from them.
 A traumatic experience brings with it many losses.
 Whenever we lose something or someone, it is normal to feel sad, and that feeling may last for a long time.
-It can be helpful to understand that this is part of the grieving process.
+It is helpful to understand that this is part of the grieving process.
 The book of Ecclesiastes says: